Un Nuevo Amor (Lucero album)

-Un Nuevo Amor (A new love) is the sixteenth album from Mexican pop music singer and actress Lucero.
+Un Nuevo Amor (A new love) is the sixteenth album from Mexican singer and actress Lucero.
 It was released in 2002.

 Is the fifth album recorded by Lucero with mariachi.
 On this project the singer had the collaboration of another two producers: Homero Patrón and Estefano, and along with longtime producer Ruben Fuentes, who produced her past four albums with mariachi, deliver eleven tracks, including covers like "Por Ti" (originally by Óscar Chávez), "Carta a Ufemia" (by Pedro Infante) and "Como Te Voy a Olvidar" (by Los Angeles Azules) and some brand new tracks by Estefano and Marco Flores.

 It received a nomination for Best Ballad in the Lunas del Auditorio Awards, but lost to Rosana.

 The disc certify gold record for 80,000 copies sold in Mexico.

 Track listing

 The album is composed by ten songs, all of them were arranged and composed by different composers.